 Most of the most important grassroots reform efforts enjoyed support and alliance from interested business, faith, and civic groups.
 Grassroots civil rights organizing in the 1960s is just one of many examples.
+In the case of For Progress, the strategy and theory of change of this grassroots organizing fellowship is described in the Open Letter.
 Agenda For Progress Super PAC exists to serve as an example of how all of these organizations can partner with For Progress campaigns.
 As a non-profit we develop examples of how 501c3, 501c4, PACs, business, faith and other groups can participating in grassroots campaigns as partners.
 We also offer consultation for groups in this participation can help them grow.
 Key to nurturing support for this work is that organizations that help the community also thrive.

 Just as businesses, churches, and civic groups can organize in agreement with the For Progress Open Letter, Agenda for Progress does so.
-We subscribe to announcements by For Progress and then organize fundraising, operations, communication as allies; in the hope that our example encourages businesses, churches, and civic organizations to work in alliance with grassroots campaigns.
+We subscribe to announcements by For Progress and then organize fundraising, operations, communication as allies.
+We hope our example encourages businesses, churches, and civic organizations to work in alliance with grassroots campaigns.

 Paid for by Agenda For Progress Super PAC (FECPAC) and not authorized by any candidate or candidate's committee.